A latte or caffe latte is a popular espresso-based coffee drink around the world.

 The Anatomy of a Caffe Latte

 - A great latte starts with a perfectly pulled shot(s) of espresso.
 This means quality coffee beans were finely ground and packed properly.
-The shot is stopped before the crema turns white.
+The shot is stopped before the crema turns white (blonding).

 - The steaming of the milk is also important.
-Steamed milk for a latte should be velvety smooth with tiny air bubbles and heated to .
+Steamed milk for a latte should be velvety smooth with tiny air bubbles. .

 - The steamed milk is then poured into the espresso slowly in a fashion that sends some of the crema to the top of the cup.

 Skilled baristas can even create beautiful designs with the correct pour method.